Arkhamides/Arkhamides/README.md

 - ⚡ Fun fact: ...
 -->

+My Name is Joe Archondis, I'm a Software Developer.

 - 🔭 I’m currently working as a data scientist consultant.
 - ⚡ Soon I will start a new Job as a Low Latency Engineer.
 - My topics of interest include: Machine Learning, Blockchain Development.